Earhart Residence Hall records

 Method of Acquisition

-Records transfer from Purdue University Residences
+Records transfer from Purdue University Residences on January 04, 2014.

 Whenever possible, original order of the materials has been retained.
 All materials have been placed in archival housing.
 All newsprint has been photocopied and in most cases original newspaper clippings have been discarded.
 Some clippings containing images of people or color graphics, or front pages of newspapers, have been preserved for display purposes, with photocopies made available for research.
 Oversized maps, blueprints, diagrams, certificates, and other printed material [OVS]; photographs; and artifacts have been separated and grouped into individual series for preservation purposes.